JetBrains/kotlin-web-site/pages/contribute.md

 ## Contribute to the documentation

 If you have helpful information for [Kotlin documentation](https://kotlinlang.org/docs/reference/) or have found a documentation issue, feel free to check out [the documentation source code on GitHub](https://github.com/JetBrains/kotlin-web-site/tree/master/pages/docs) and send us a Pull Request.
-Please stay in touch because we may have questions and comments on your changes.
+Please stay in touch with us because we may have questions and comments on your changes.
 Otherwise, we won't be able to incorporate them.

 The documentation site is built using Markdown and Jekyll.